 Security for Jini is based on the JDK 1.2 security model, which makes use of a SecurityManager to grant or deny access to resources.
-All potentially dangerous requests, such as opening a file, starting a process, or establishing a network connection, are passed to a SecurityManager.
+All potentially dangerous requests, such as opening a file, starting a process, or establishing a network connection, are all passed to a SecurityManager.
 This manager will make decisions based on a security policy (which should have been established for that application) and either allow or deny the request.

-A few of the examples given so far in this book may work fine without a security manager, but most will require an appropriate security manager in place, or RMI will be unable to download class files.
+A few of the examples given so far in this book may work fine without a security manager, but most will require an appropriate security manager to be in place.
 The major requirement in most examples is for the RMI runtime to be able to download class files to instantiate proxy objects.
-You can install a suitable manager by including this statement in your code:
+This can be enabled by installing an RMISecurityManager.
+Installing a security manager may be done by including this statement in your code: